ruhig8/JNMR/readme.md

 Authors: Meiqin Liu, Chenming Xu, Chao Yao*, Chunyu Lin, Yao Zhao

+Meiqin Liu and Chenming Xu have the equal contributions.

 ## Baseline

 There is our proposed baseline of JNMR for four reference frames interpolation.
 The code of JNMR is coming soon.